noelwarr/su-tunnel/README.md

 It's a hack.
 But it has proved the most effective hack I've ever put together.
 When SketchUp runs it loads the plugin and starts a timer that is called every x milliseconds.
 When the timer is called, it uses an undocumented class called SUSocket to connect to port 1517.
 Usually the connection is refused and everything continues as usual.

-Upon building in your IDE, ruby starts up a socket listening on port 1517 and waits for SketchUp to connect.
-The IDE tells the SketchUp tunnel what files to load and then communicates the output back to the IDE.
+Upon building in your IDE, ruby runs tunnel_ide.rb which starts up a socket listening on port 1517 and waits for SketchUp to connect.
+The IDE tells the SketchUp tunnel what files to load and then waits for SketchUp to respond.